Linear95/linear95.github.io/_pages/about.md

 Welcome to Pengyu Cheng's homepage!

 I am currently a researcher at Alibaba Group, leading Quark Foundation LLM RL Team.
-Our Team focuses on enhancing LLMs' capacity via RLHF, RLVR, and Agentic RL.
+Our team focuses on enhancing LLMs' capacity via RLHF, RLVR, and agentic RL.

 I was previously a member of the RL & Agent Team at Moonshot AI (Kimi), and the Hunyuan LLM Team at Tencent AI Lab.
 I have conducted research and projects about LLM Self-play, Alignment (RLHF), Text Generation, and NLP Fairness.
 Besides, I worked on Bayesian and probabilistic machine learning at graduate school.